-The 95\% CL observed and expected upper limits on the cross-section for the production via gluon--gluon fusion of a high-mass scalar particle, $X$, with narrow width times the branching ratios into a pair of $a$ particles and the subsequent decay of each $a$ into a pair of photons, $\sigma_{X} \times {\mathcal {B}}(X \rightarrow aa) \times {\mathcal {B}}(a \rightarrow \gamma\gamma)^{2}$, are shown in Figure~\ref{fig:results_limit_superimposed}, separately for different values of $m_{a}$.
+The 95\% C.L. observed and expected upper limits on the cross section for the production via gluon-gluon fusion of a high-mass scalar particle, $X$, with narrow width times the branching ratios into a pair of $a$ particles and the subsequent decay of each $a$ into a pair of photons, $\sigma_{X} \times {\mathcal {B}}(X \rightarrow aa) \times {\mathcal {B}}(a \rightarrow \gamma\gamma)^{2}$, are shown in Figure~\ref{fig:results_limit_superimposed}, separately for different values of $m_{a}$.
 The same result is presented in Figure~\ref{fig:results_limit_superimposed_mamX}, with the ratio $m_a/m_X$ shown on the horizontal axis.
 This plot illustrates the two features of this search.
 First, when the ratio $m_a/m_X$ is larger than a threshold of roughly $0.0015$, more signal events are expected in the high-$\Delta E$ category, which has a significantly better signal-to-background ratio compared with the low-$\Delta E$ category, thus leading to stronger upper limits.
 Second, for larger values of $m_a/m_X$, the decrease in the signal selection efficiency leads to weaker upper limits.

-The 95\% CL observed and expected upper limits on the cross-section times product of branching ratios for the decay of the $a$ into three neutral pions, $\sigma_{X} \times {\mathcal {B}}(X \rightarrow aa) \times {\mathcal {B}}(a \rightarrow 3\pi^{0})^{2}$, are shown in Figure~\ref{fig:results_limit_superimposed_sixpion}, separately for different values of $m_{a}$.
+The 95\% C.L. observed and expected upper limits on the cross section times product of branching ratios for the decay of the $a$ into three neutral pions, $\sigma_{X} \times {\mathcal {B}}(X \rightarrow aa) \times {\mathcal {B}}(a \rightarrow 3\pi^{0})^{2}$, are shown in Figure~\ref{fig:results_limit_superimposed_sixpion}, separately for different values of $m_{a}$.
 This result shows features similar to that shown in Figure~\ref{fig:results_limit_superimposed}, with slight differences arising mainly from the different trend of the category fraction, $f$, with respect to the mass values $m_X$ and $m_a$.

 \FloatBarrier